Some comments on 6d global gauge anomalies: Bordisms via Adams spectral sequence

 \section{Bordisms via Adams spectral sequence}

 In this appendix, we compute $\Omega^\text{spin}_{d}(BG)$ for $G=SO(n)$, $Spin(n)$ and $G_2$ by using the Adams spectral sequence

-where the RHS agrees with the reduced spin-bordism $\widetilde\Omega_{t-s}^{\text{spin}}(X)$ for $t-s\leq 7$\cite{ABP1967}.
+where $\cA(1)$ is the algebra generated by the Steendrod operations $Sq^1$ and $Sq^2$, and $\mathrm{ko}$ is the connective KO theory.
+The RHS is known to agree with the reduced spin-bordism $\widetilde\Omega_{t-s}^{\text{spin}}(X)$ for $t-s\leq 7$\cite{ABP1967}, allowing us to compute the spin bordism groups of our interest.
 Here we will not give an introduction to Adams SS; consult \cite{BCGuide} for the details (to which we refer for the Adams charts of various modules below), or see \cite[Appendix C]{Lee:2020ojw} for a brief description.

 \paragraph{$n\geq 5\ :$} The module $M^{BSO}=\widetilde{H}^*(BSO(n);\mathbb{Z}_2)$ up to degree $7$ is as follows: